Best For

 Sitting, 200 lbs.

-While lying directly on the edge of the mattress, I felt that the support was only fair in all sleeping positions.
+While lying directly on the edge of the mattress, I felt that the support was good in all sleeping positions.
+The Origin Adapt is equipped with reinforced edge support coils, which clearly have a strong positive impact on both sitting and lying edge support.

 The level of edge support while lying is documented in the images below.